fahmy-dev/week-2-shopping-list/README.md

 - `code .`

 ## The Files
-You should see 4 files, 1 folder; 1 .js file, html file, png file (in folder), css file and this readme.<br> The files are named one after the other, in chronological order;<br>
+You should see 4 files, 1 folder.
+The files are named one after the other, in this order;<br>

 **assets, index.html, README.md, script.js and style.css**